-The South Australian Volunteer Ranger program provides an opportunity for South Australians with a passion for the environment to get involved in activities to help engage park visitors to navigate, access and enjoy our SA reserves.
+The South Australian Volunteer Ranger Program provides an opportunity for South Australians with a passion for the environment to get involved in activities that help support the management of our park and reserves and connect people to nature.

-Becoming a Volunteer Ranger is a great way to share your knowledge, training and experience with park visitors, whilst gaining relevant knowledge and skills too.
+Becoming a volunteer ranger is a great way to share your knowledge, training and experience with park visitors, while gaining relevant knowledge and skills.

 Sound appealing?
 Here’s all you need to know about being a volunteer ranger.